HEPTACOM/heptaconnect-docs/docs/adr/2021-04-13-portal-dependency-injection-implementation.md

 ### Pros

 * Portal developers are most likely familiar with Symfony dependency injection
-* Using service definitions based on xml or yaml do not require a tight composer dependency and can be fluent used with different Symfony versions
+* Using service definitions based on xml or yaml do not require a tight composer dependency and can be used fluently with different Symfony versions
 * Symfony's dependency injection has a very good documentation
+* Symfony's dependency injection supports [tagged services](https://symfony.com/doc/current/service_container/tags.html)
 * Symfony's auto-wiring, auto-configuration and resource auto-loading allows for zero-configuration dependency injection out of the box for portal developers